dragonflyoss/d7y.io/docs/getting-started/quick-start/multi-cluster-kubernetes.md

 ![install-cluster-b-successfully](../../resource/getting-started/install-cluster-b-successfully.png)

-## Using dragonfly to distribute images for multi-cluster kubernetes
+## Using Dragonfly to distribute images for multi-cluster kubernetes

-### Containerd pull image back-to-source for the first time through dragonfly in cluster A
+### Containerd pull image back-to-source for the first time through Dragonfly in cluster A

 Pull `ghcr.io/dragonflyoss/dragonfly2/scheduler:v2.0.5` image in `kind-worker` node: